-The city has been a striving cultural and economic hub for centuries.
-Vienna was the original stronghold of the Habsbourg royals, one of the most influential European families of all time, controlling an empire stretching across the complete extent of the continent.
+The city has been a thriving cultural and economic hub for centuries.
+Vienna was the original stronghold of the Habsburg royals, one of the most influential European families of all time, controlling an empire stretching across the complete extent of the continent.

 The end of the Middle-Ages saw Vienna become the epicentre of the Austro-Hungarian Empire, one of the strongest and largest nations in the world.
 Vienna thus became one of the world’s most advanced cities and its culture, music and scientists gained global acclaim.

 The Empire collapsed after the First World War and Austria became independent before being annexed by Nazi Germany in 1938.
 The bombings of the Second World War did take its toll on Vienna but fortunately most of the city’s ancient core and lavish buildings remained unharmed.

 The end of the Second World War saw Vienna regain its former glory and embark on an unbroken rise to fame.
 Vienna is today home to various international organizations and the cultural, economic and political centre of the region.
 The city moreover attracts tourists and expats alike with its art and music scene and especially its high quality of life which has earned it the title ‘most liveable city in the world‘ on several occasions.

 The best area to stay is the City Centre (District 1) around St Stephan Cathedral.
 In this area you will be close to all the main sights and to lots of food and nightlife options.
 Alternative areas are Districts 7, 8 and 9.
 Vienna has an excellent public transit system which means that you won’t lose too much time if you decide to stay a bit further away from the busy core.